Vedeesh6/Java-Codespace/.github/pull_request_template.md

-## Proposed changes

-Describe the big picture of your changes here to communicate to the maintainers why we should accept this pull request.
-Your PR title can be also used in here.
+# Description

+Please include a summary of the change and which issue is fixed.
+Please also include relevant motivation and context.
+List any dependencies that are required for this change.

+Fixes # (issue)

-## Types of changes
+## Type of change

-What types of changes does your content introduce to this project?
-_Put an `x` in the boxes that apply (without "`")_
+Please delete options that are not relevant.

+- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] Proofreading (fix spelling, grammar, punctuation, accuracy) [Proofreading](https://www.scribbr.com/language-rules/what-is-proofreading/)
+- [ ] New feature (non-breaking change which adds functionality)
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] New content (new section, new readme, etc)
+- [ ] This change requires a documentation update

+# How Has This Been Tested?

+Please describe the tests that you ran to verify your changes.
+Provide instructions so we can reproduce.
+Please also list any relevant details for your test configuration

-- [ ] Modifications (modifying existing content, adding new content)
+- [ ] Test A
-- [ ] Other (please describe)
+- [ ] Test B

-## Checklist

-_Put an `x` in the boxes that apply.
-You can also fill these out after creating the PR.
-Don't hesitate to ask if you're unsure about any of them.
-We're here to help!
-This simply reminds us of what we will look for before merging your code._
-_Note: If you submit code make sure to test it_
+**Test Configuration A**:
+* Input:
+* Expected Output:
+* Explaination:

+**Test Configuration B**:
+* Input:
+* Expected Output:
+* Explaination:

+# Checklist:

-- [ ] Tested any code that was added/modified in this PR
+- [ ] My code follows the style guidelines of this project
-- [ ] Added the necessary explanation
+- [ ] I have performed a self-review of my own code
-- [ ] I have added the necessary links in the working section
+- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] Added external links
-- [ ] Added internal links
+- [ ] I have made corresponding changes to the documentation
-- [ ] Added images
+- [ ] My changes generate no new warnings
+- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] Added videos
+- [ ] New and existing unit tests pass locally with my changes
-- [ ] Added code snippets
+- [ ] Any dependent changes have been merged and published in downstream modules

 ## Further comments